jfreeman812/QE-Tools/sdlcs/code-management.rst

 ============  ======================================================================
 <JIRA_ID>     Any commit related to a specific JIRA
-Enhancement   Any enhancement outside of JIRA (should be small changes) FF            A fast follow for a previous pull request DO NOT MERGE  A pull request that should not be merged (e.g., proof of concept) Spike         A proof-of-concept that may not be merged as-is; can include a JIRA ID
+Enhancement   Any enhancement outside of JIRA (should be small changes) FF            A fast follow for a previous pull request (usually small very specific changes, expected to be completed quickly after the PR merges)
+DO NOT MERGE  A pull request that should not be merged (e.g., may break functionality, opened for debugging or discussion) Spike         A proof-of-concept that may not be merged as-is; can include a JIRA ID
 ============  ======================================================================

-In the case where multiple pull requests are needed for an issue, the pull request comment should indicate either that additional requests are coming or that the current pull request is the final pull request.
-This information helps streamline the process of transitioning JIRAs into the correct state.

 The final step before creating a pull request is to assign the appropriate reviewers.
 See `Collaborate: Review`_ to help determine the appropriate first reviewer(s).

 .. admonition:: Additional PR support
    :class: note

    Depending on the nature of the pull request, the automatic Jenkins PR checker may not be sufficient to demonstrate that the code is working.
-In those cases, the pull request should be executed again the sorce system if possible in a Jenkins job and the job URL should be added to the pull request as a comment.
+In those cases, the pull request should be executed against the source system if possible in a Jenkins job and the job URL should be added to the pull request as a comment.
 If there are any failures in the job, include the appropriate explanation if the failure is acceptable (e.g., a test needs to be quarantined but is not included in this pull request).
 If needed, the Jenkins job can be re-run and additional links added to demonstrate the problem is at a system level and not related to the pull request.

 .. admonition:: Merge Conflicts
    :class: note